evkx/evkx.github.io/content/models/alfa_romeo/junior/junior_veloce/_index.md

 ### Seats

-The Alfa Romeo Junior Veloce accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Alfa Romeo Junior Veloce accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats